 The consolidated financial statements have been prepared on a historical cost basis except for certain financial liabilities measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

 The consolidated financial statements of the Company are presented in United States dollars, which is the functional currency of K92 Mining Ltd. and K92 Holdings International Limited.
-The parent company, K92 Mining Inc., has a functional currency of the Canadian Dollar.
+The parent company, K92 Mining Inc., has a functional currency of the Canadian Dollar and K92 Mining (Australia) Pty Ltd. has a functional currency of the Australian Dollar.